adrianschlatter/ppf.webref/docs/README_pypi.md

 This will:

-* create a table 'user' in your db if it does not exist, yet
+* create a table 'user' in your db if it does not exist yet
 * register user <username> in user table

 To set a password for this new user or to change the password of an existing